dbengsch/easy-circular-list/README.md

 h2.
 Why yet another one ?

-I needed to have an iteratable list with not too crappy performances; searched, found nothing, did it myself.
+I needed to have an iterable list with not too crappy performances; searched, found nothing, did it myself.

 h2.
 Install